my1396/R-Notes/docs/1100-Stata.md

   - You can change the significance levels using <span class="env-green">`star(.1 .05 .01)`</span> to set the levels to 0.10, 0.05, and 0.01, respectively.

-    <span class="env-green">Many journals use this convention actually.</span> Also this boost the appearance of significance even though the p-values remain the same.
+    <span class="env-green">Many journals use this convention actually.</span> Also this boosts the appearance of significance even though the p-values remain the same.

     - `*` for $p < 0.10$
     - `**` for $p < 0.05$